52North/SOS/README.md

 ## Changelog

- The latest changes, additions, bugfixes, etc. can be found in the [RELEASE-NOTES](https://github.com/52North/SOS/blob/website-markdowns/RELEASE-NOTES)
+ The latest changes, additions, bug fixes, etc. can be found in the [RELEASE-NOTES](https://github.com/52North/SOS/blob/website-markdowns/RELEASE-NOTES)

 ## References

  - [IRCEL-CELINE](http://www.irceline.be/) (Belgium): *Current and archived air quality data for all of Belgium*
- - [Wupperverband](https://www.wupperverband.de/) (Germnay): *Regional water board providing a multitude of hydrological measurment data with the help of SOS standards*
+ - [Wupperverband](https://www.wupperverband.de/) (Germany): *Regional water board providing a multitude of hydrological measurement data with the help of SOS standards*
  - [Swedish EPA](http://www.swedishepa.se/)/[IVL](http://www.ivl.se/)/[SMHI](http://www.smhi.se/) (Schweden): *Current and archived air quality data for all of Sweden, as well as delivery this data to the European Protection Agency*
  - [RIVM](http://www.rivm.nl/) (Netherlands): *Current and archived air quality data for all of the Netherlands*
  - [Lithuanian EPA](http://gamta.lt/cms/index?lang=en) (Lithuania): *Current and archived air quality data for all of Lithuania*
  - [European Environment Agency (EEA)](http://www.eea.europa.eu/): *Use of SOS interface to collect data from the member countries, as well as to publish the collective data*
- - [PEGELONLINE](https://www.pegelonline.wsv.de/) (Germany): *Interoperable publication of te federal waterways' hydrological measurment data.*
+ - [PEGELONLINE](https://www.pegelonline.wsv.de/) (Germany): *Interoperable publication of te federal waterways' hydrological measurement data.*

 ## Credits

 ### Contributors

-The development the 52°North Sensor Observation Service implementations was contributed by
+The development of the 52°North Sensor Observation Service implementations was contributed by

 | Name | Organisation |
 | ------------- | :-------------: |